RBHNirvana/VolunteerMe/README.md

 It allows organizations to to list any volunteer opportunities while allowing volunteers to look through and pick up any volunteer opportunities available in any select area they choose.

 # How we built it
-We utilized visual studio code to use the languages listed below:
+We utilized visual studio code to use the languages listed as follows:
 CSS
 Flask
 HTML